-"The central principle here is that a regulator should have available a range of enforcement mechanisms in order to be responsive to the particular type of non-compliance it faces in any individual situation.
+"The central principle here is that a regulator should have available a range of enforcement mechanisms in order to be responsive to the particular type of noncompliance it faces in any individual situation.
 A regulator can start with persuasive or restorative strategies and then move to more punitive strategies if voluntary compliance fails.
 If the application of punitive sanctions succeeds in bringing about compliance then the regulator can respond by reverting to a trusting demeanour, rather than building resistance by being overly punitive.
 If the initial round of punitive sanctions does not bring about compliance, then the regulator can respond by invoking harsher sanctions.
-The wider the range of strategies (from restorative ibid.

-Scholz J (1984) "Voluntary compliance and regulatory policy" 6 Law and Policy 385-404 to punitive) available to the regulator, the more successful this type of responsive, "tit for tat" enforcement is likely to be".
-16
+The wider the range of strategies (from restorative to punitive) available to the regulator, the more successful this type of responsive, "tit for tat" enforcement is likely to be".18